Skip to content

 Design Solution

-Integrating user feedback and AI capabilities, I designed a unified sort and filter interface accessible via a single button, opening a drawer with comprehensive options.
+Integrating user feedback, AI capabilities, and our internal team's need for improved collection management, I designed a unified sort and filter interface accessible via a single button, opening a drawer with comprehensive options.

 One button to open sort + filter

-The user is now able to sort by price, addressing users' price sensitivity, and filter by occasion, style, length, and weather in addition to size, color, and brand.
+The user was then able to sort by price, addressing users' price sensitivity, and filter by occasion, style, length, and weather in addition to size, color, and brand, and our internal team was able to easily add, edit, and remove collections given the new structure.

 Outcome